agahkarakuzu/mriscope/paper.md

 Considering these challenges, we opted to conduct a mini-review leveraging the semantic extraction capabilities of the advanced language models.
 Specifically, we trained a custom **GPT** model using a knowledge base constructed for a selection of articles coupled with web scraping of content pertaining to their reproducibility.

-With this mini-review we aim to examine the current landscape of reproducible research practices across various MRI studies, drawing attention to common strategies, tools, and repositories used to achieve reproducible outcomes.
+With this mini-review we aim to examine the current landscape of reroducible research practices across various MRI studies, drawing attention to common strategies, tools, and repositories used to achieve reproducible outcomes.
 We anticipate that this approach provides a living review that can be automatically updated to accommodate the continuously expanding breadth of methodologies, helping us identify commonalities and discrepancies across studies.

 # Methodology